 Run a various combination of disk space availability by using some tools to automatically making disk space full while installation.
 Check system behavior on low disk space conditions while installation.

-13) As you check installation you can test for uninstallation also.
-Before each new iteration of installation make sure that all the files written to disk are removed after uninstallation.
+#13) As you check installation you can test for uninstallation also.
+Before each new iteration of installation make sure that all the files written to disk are removed after the uninstallation.

 Sometimes uninstallation routine removes files from only last upgraded installation keeping the old version files untouched.
 Also, check for rebooting option after uninstallation manually and forcefully not to reboot.